Multiplication operators on the Bergman space of bounded domains in C^d: Preliminaries

-A holomorphic proper map is always onto \cite[Proposition 15.1.5]{Ru2} and open.
-The following result is covered by \cite[Theorem 15.1.6]{Ru2}. \begin{thm} Suppose $F: \Omega \to \mathbb{C}^d$ is a holomorphic function and for each point $w\in \C^d$, $F^{-1}(w)$ is compact.
-Then $F$ is an open map. \end{thm} A holomorphic proper map is always an $m$-folds map.
-In addition, its critical set enjoys the following good properties \cite[Theorem 15.1.9]{Ru2}. \begin{thm} For two domains $\Omega$ and $\Omega'$ in $\mathbb{C}^d$, suppose $F:\Omega\to \Omega'$ is a holomorphic proper function.
+up to a permutation of coordinates where $\phi _j(1\leq j \leq d)$ are finite Blaschke products \cite[Theorem 7.3.3]{Ru1}.
+A holomorphic proper map is a surjective open map \cite[Proposition 15.1.5]{Ru2}.
+The following result is contained in Theorem 15.1.6 in \cite{Ru2}. \begin{thm} Suppose $F: \Omega \to \mathbb{C}^d$ is a holomorphic function and for each point $w\in \C^d$, $F^{-1}(w)$ is compact.
+Then $F$ is an open map. \end{thm} Moreover a holomorphic proper map is an $m$-folds map and its critical set enjoys the following good properties \cite[Theorem 15.1.9]{Ru2}. \begin{thm} For two domains $\Omega$ and $\Omega'$ in $\mathbb{C}^d$, suppose $F:\Omega\to \Omega'$ is a holomorphic proper function.
 Let $\sharp (w)$ denote the number of elements in $F^{-1}(w)$ with $w\in \Omega'$.
 Then the following hold: \begin{itemize} \item[$(1)$] There is an integer $m$ such that $\sharp (w)=m$ for all regular values $w$ of $F$ and $\sharp (w')<m$ for all critical values $w'$ of $F$; \item [$(2)$] The critical set of $F$ is a zero variety in $\Omega'.$ \end{itemize} \end{thm}